paulswithers/paulswithers.github.io/docs/blog/posts/2025-09-08-barriers-to-effective-ai.md

 Then there is **MCP** ([Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro)), which also has two parts: an **MCP Client**, which the interface needs, otherwise you can't use MCP in that interface; and an **MCP Server** which can provide prompts, tools, and resources.
 These can be included in the process to bring additional specific information into the mix.

-Then there's are **AI agents**, which can add automation into the process.
+Then there are **AI agents**, which can add automation into the process.
 Copilot can run in agent mode, performing iterative code updates.

 There are also IDE integrations, like how Copilot can read code in editors and files, run terminal commands and read terminal responses, and update code in the editors.
 These could be considered tools.